ekomsSavior/suo_finder/README.md

 # suo_finder
-python script that searches for malicous .suo files
+python script that searches for "potential" malicous .suo files

  How to Install